 Animal Models of Psychiatric Disease

-The focus of my team is on cognition and how it is affected by neuropsychiatric ailments, such as depression, addiction, and impulsivity.
+The focus of my team is on cognition and how it is affected by neuropsychiatric ailments, such as depression.
 We study maladaptation of synapses and circuitry brought about by unique molecular signatures in hippocampus and prefrontal cortex.

 Using the paradigm of social defeat-induced persistent stress (SDPS), we study the persistent phase of depression.
-This means studying these animals weeks after the fight phase of social defeat (rats, mice), in the absence of acute physical stressors, as is evident for example from normalised corticosterone levels and body weight.
-Doing so, we focus on molecules that are related to the vulnerability to depression and treatment outcome, as well as comborbidity to alcohol use disorders.
+This means studying these animals weeks-months after the fight phase of social defeat (rats, mice), in the absence of acute physical stressors, as is evident for example from normalised corticosterone levels and body weight.
+Doing so, we focus on molecules that are underlying the long-term cognitive deficits and those related to treatment efficacy.

-• Maija-Kreta Koskinen (Mouse model of persistent depression, parvalbumin interneurons), CognitionNet trainee
+• Maija-Kreta Koskinen (Mouse model of persistent depression, parvalbumin interneurons), former CognitionNet trainee

 • Remco V. Klaassen (Glutamate receptor modulation, Shisa proteins)

-Rolinka J. van der Loo (Phenotyper, behavioral test battery (e.g. cognition, anxiety), intracranial cannulation, virus injection, optogenetics)
+• Rolinka van der Loo (behavioral test battery (e.g. cognition, anxiety), intracranial cannulation, intracranial virus injection, chemo- and optogenetics)